wangzw/cxx-cmake-project-template/README.md

 ## Features

-This demo project include almost everything that a rigorous project should have.
+This demo project includes almost everything that a rigorous project should have.

 * CMake support
 * Code sanitizer